Law of Russia

 The primary and fundamental statement of laws in the Russian Federation is the Constitution of the Russian Federation.
+Statutes, like the Russian Civil Code and the Russian Criminal Code, are the predominant legal source of Russian laws.

 Hierarchy

 Constitutionism

 Adopted by national referendum on 12 December 1993 with 54.5% of the vote, the Constitution took effect on the day it was published – 25 December of the same year.
 It set out the fundamentals of government as well as proclaiming the rule of law, the ideological neutrality of the state, political pluralism, competitive elections and a separation of power, guaranteeing fundamental human rights to the Russian people.
 The Constitution establishes a semi-presidential system that encompasses strong executive power and increased independence for the president.
 Since its adoption in a 1993 referendum the Russian Constitution is considered to be the supreme law of the land.
 Article 15 of the Constitution reads that it "shall have supreme legal force and have direct effect, and shall be applicable throughout the entire territory of the Russian Federation."
 Courts are guided by the Constitution and it trumps federal and local laws.